My name is Carolyne and I am a qualified integrative counsellor and a member of The British Association for Counselling and Psychotherapy (BACP.)

 Areas of counselling I deal with

-I see my clients on a weekly or fortnightly basis.
+Sessions are weekly or fortnightly basis.

 All clients will have an initial assessment at the first session - please allow up to an hour.